contextgeneric/cgp-patterns/content/provider-delegation.md

 # Provider Delegation

-In the previous chapter, we learned to make use of the `HasComponent` trait to define a blanket implementation for a consumer trait like `CanFormatString`, so that a context would automatically delegate the implementation to a provider trait like `StringFormatter`.
-However, because there can only be one `Component` type defined for `HasComponent`, this means that the given provider needs to implement _all_ provider traits that we would like to use for the context.
+In the previous chapter, we learned to make use of the `HasComponents` trait to define a blanket implementation for a consumer trait like `CanFormatString`, so that a context would automatically delegate the implementation to a provider trait like `StringFormatter`.
+However, because there can only be one `Components` type defined for `HasComponents`, this means that the given provider needs to implement _all_ provider traits that we would like to use for the context.

 In this chapter, we will learn to combine multiple providers that each implements